Pirates of the Caribbean: Dead Men Tell No Tales: Casting

 Speaking at the On Stranger Tides press launch in Cannes, Depp said he would play the role so long as it is popular with the public.
 By August 2012, news surfaced that Depp had signed for the fifth film, earning A$90 million to reprise his role.
 One month later, Penélope Cruz stated that in spite of her enjoying playing Angelica in On Stranger Tides, she had not been contacted regarding a fifth film.
 Geoffrey Rush had commented on returning as Hector Barbossa in the fifth installment, saying "If they keep shapeshifting this character, absolutely," and implied that he might return as the villain.
 Other co-stars from the previous film include Sam Claflin as Philip Swift, Astrid Berges-Frisbey as Syrena and Greg Ellis as Theodore Groves, even though Groves appeared to have died in On Stranger Tides.
 In October 2012, Keith Richards expressed interest in reprising his role as Captain Teague, but was unavailable by the time the film went into production.

 Javier Bardem was cast to play the role of Captain Salazar.
 His wife, Penélope Cruz, had starred in the previous instalment of the franchise as Angelica.

+In 2013, according to the Australian Daily Telegraph, Samara Weaving was rumoured to be meeting with casting directors and had reportedly been shortlisted for a role in the film.
+Whether or not the role was for Carina Smyth or Olivia Cole, a character who only appeared in Jeff Nathanson's screenplay, is unconfirmed.
+In later interviews, Weaving said watching Pirates of the Caribbean in Malta at age 12 inspired her to get into acting.

-On December 2, 2013, it was reported that Christoph Waltz was in talks to appear as the film's main antagonist, but he later declined.
+By late 2013, it was reported that Christoph Waltz was in talks to appear as the film's main antagonist Captain Brand, a vengeful British ghost, and Disney was interested in Rebecca Hall as the female lead Carina Smyth, a woman in her late 30s who is an astronomer accused of being a witch. but he later declined.
 The villain was eventually portrayed by Cruz's husband, Javier Bardem.
 In 2014, Bardem signed on to portray the ghostly Armando Salazar of the Spanish Navy, who in Nathanson's early scripts was referred to as the ghostly Captain John Brand of the British Navy.
 Bardem had liked the working environment of the fourth movie, which he witnessed accompanying his wife, and stated he was also a fan of the franchise and of Depp's performance as Jack Sparrow.
 Australian actor Brenton Thwaites entered talks for the role of Henry in late November 2014, after Disney chose him over Taron Egerton, George MacKay, Mitchell Hope, Ansel Elgort, and Sam Keeley.